CloudReactor/docs/secrets.md

 ## Ansible Vault

-One option for managing either deployment or runtime secrets is to use [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) which is well integrated with ansible.
+One option for managing either deployment secrets is to use [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) which is well integrated with ansible.
 Ansible is used to deploy the example projects, and it will transparently decrypt files encrypted with ansible-vault when copying them.

-In the example projects, to use ansible-vault to encrypt your deployment secrets, change your directory to `/deploy_config/vars` and run:
+In the example projects, to use ansible-vault to encrypt your deployment secrets, first create a password (method from [howtogeek](https://www.howtogeek.com/howto/30184/10-ways-to-generate-a-random-password-from-the-command-line/)) in a directory outside your project.
+The example below use `$HOME/secrets`:

+< /dev/urandom tr -dc _A-Z-a-z-0-9 | head -c64 > vault_pass.txt

+Then change your directory to `deploy_config/vars` and run:

-    ansible-vault encrypt [environment].yml
+    ansible-vault encrypt --vault-password-file $HOME/secrets/vault_pass.txt [environment].yml

 ansible-vault will prompt for a password, then encrypt the file.
 To edit it:

-    ansible-vault edit [environment].yml
+    ansible-vault edit --vault-password-file $HOME/secrets/vault_pass.txt [environment].yml

 Next, create a file `deploy.sh` with the following contents: